 Now, people frequently tend to travel a lot during these years to make up for the lost time of the previous decades.
 And we fully support that wanderlust – there’s nothing wrong with spicing up your retirement by embarking on cross-continental adventures!

 With that said, designing a home to meet your exact specifications and preferences is similar to having a vacation every day.
 You’ll always wake up in your version of paradise!

 But these luxuries aren’t the only advantages of spending these precious years in a custom prefab home.

 Yes – the extravagance of having a bespoke living space can never be overlooked.
-All the same, the functionality of these homes should speak to you, especially as you age, and you really need to focus on your quality of life.
+All the same, the functionality of these homes should speak to you, especially as you age, and really need to focus on your quality of life.

 Aging In-Place Means Addressing Your Future Needs

 Purchasing a custom prefab house tells us one thing about you – you’re excellent at planning for the future.